 Guess what?
 A year later, bugs were piling up.
 Another year later, talk of declaring bug bankruptcy came up again.
 How is this sustainable?
 How does this help the business move forward in a productive way?

-What are We Trying to Solve?
+What Issue Are We Trying to Solve in Defect Management?

 A customer reports an issue.
 Your support team collects information, confirms there’s anomalous behavior, and files a bug.